 Around the world, metalsmiths would repair chipped and smashed ceramics with metal staples, made by drilling small holes and fitting in the staples to hold the pieces in place; no glue needed.

 Despite their Frankenstein's monster-esque look, these antiques are unique and often quite beautiful.
-Andrew Baseman's fascinating blog Past Imperfect documents his eclectic finds and his love for these ugly ducklings of the antiques world.
+AndrewBaseman's fascinating blog, Past Imperfect, documents his eclectic finds and love for the ugly ducklings of the antiques' world.

-Dutch sisters Gieke and Lotte of Humade have created "New Kintsugi" repair kits, so you too can fix your pottery like a Japanese Emperor!
+Dutch sisters Gieke and Lotte of Humade have created New Kintsugi repair kits, so you too can fix your pottery like a Japanese Emperor!